SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 #### About "**Edge Application SDK**"

 - AI model training
-    - Datasets for Object Detection created on the Dev Container cannot be used for training base AI models (only for training user's custom AI models).
+    - Datasets for Object Detection created on the Dev Container cannot be used for training base AI models (only for training user custom AI models).
 <br>

 - AI model quantization on Dev Container